2-Types of Sources

 Many people first think of information as something like what’s in a table or spreadsheet of numbers and words.
 But information can be conveyed in more ways than textually or numerically.

 Quantitative Information – Involves a measurable quantity—numbers are used.
 Some examples are length, mass, temperature, and time.
-Quantitative information is often called data.
+Quantitative information is often called data, but can also be things other than numbers.

 Qualitative Information – Involves a descriptive judgment using concept words instead of numbers.
 Gender, country name, animal species, and emotional state are examples of qualitative information.